 The University is a participant in the State Travel Management Program, which has negotiated favorable vehicle rental rates with a number of car rental companies.
-While use of one of the University's travel agencies is not required, doing so will help assure (1) that vehicles are rented pursuant to the State Travel Management plan whenever possible; (2) that vehicle rental agreements are valid; and (3) that necessary insurance coverage has been purchased.
-Information concerning those agencies is available from the University's Travel Management Services (http://www.utexas.edu/travel).
+While use of one of the University's travel agencies is not required, doing so will help assure that: 1) vehicles are rented pursuant to the State Travel Management plan whenever possible; 2) that vehicle rental agreements are valid; and 3) that necessary insurance coverage has been purchased.
+Information concerning those agencies is available from the University Travel Management Services website.